-Group A.5 is designated for vehicle-grid integration (VGI) aggregators of non-residential electric vehicles or charging stations and was comprised of four participating sites in PY 2024.
-Table 3-19 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
-The tables reflect dispatchable demand reductions available from 5 pm to 8 pm under August worst day conditions for 1-in-2 weather conditions, which align with the planning conditions used for resource adequacy attribution.
+Group A.6 is designated for residential customers and was comprised of approximately 1.6 million participating sites in PY 2024.
+Table 3-18 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
+The tables reflect dispatchable demand reductions available from 4 pm to 9 pm under August worst conditions for 1-in-2 weather conditions, which align with the planning conditions used for resource adequacy attribution.
+Since there were no A.6 events in PY 2024, impacts from PY 2022 were used to build the ex ante impact model.
+The ex post analysis showed no clear trend in percent load reductions relative to weather patterns so ex ante reductions are assumed to vary only as a function of the reference load.
+The static average percent reduction in each event hour is applied to this reference load.
+This calculation is performed for each eligibility group, since the reductions, reference loads, and forecasted enrollments all vary by eligibility group.